Hollywood & Western Building

+History

-Designed by S. Charles Lee, and built by Louis B. Mayer and Irving Thalberg, the building opened on December 8, 1928.
+Designed by S. Charles Lee and built by Louis B. Mayer and Irving Thalberg, the Hollywood & Western Building opened on December 8, 1928.
 The building was the first location of Motion Picture Association of America, Central Casting, the Hays Office, and The Ben Hecht Company.
-Hollywood Billiards, Hollywood's oldest pool hall, was located in the lower basement of the building.
+Hollywood Billiards, Hollywood's oldest pool hall, was located in the lower basement.
 Over the years its tenants have also included Toppy's (a corner coffee shop), Newman Drug Co., Rexall, Bargain Saver, Hollywood Rehearsal Studios, Studio 9, Rock City Arcade, and Cosmopolitan Book Depository.

-By the 1970s, the building was being used to produce pornography and was slowly converted into individual recording studios and music rehearsal spaces as the area where the building was located became increasingly seedy and dangerous.
-The building was used in the films Double Indemnity, Ruthless People, and Hollywood Shuffle, and was a regular shooting location for numerous TV productions.
+By the 1970s, the building was being used to produce pornography and was slowly converted into individual recording studios and music rehearsal spaces.
 It was also used as a rehearsal studio for such bands as Guns N' Roses and White Zombie.

-The building was heavily damaged in the 1994 Northridge earthquake and was vacant for several years.
-It has since been renovated, and its tenants as of 2013 included the local offices of U.S. Representative Adam Schiff and Los Angeles City Councilman Mitch O'Farrell.
+The building was heavily damaged in the 1994 Northridge earthquake, after which it was vacant for several years.

-On July 6, 2021, ABS Properties, Inc. announced plans to convert the building into 79 income-restricted apartments.
+On July 6, 2021, ABS Properties, Inc. announced plans to convert the building into 79 income-restricted apartments, and as of 2024, its tenants include local offices for U.S. Representative Adam Schiff.

+In popular culture

+The building is a popular TV and film shoot location, and was featured in Double Indemnity, Ruthless People, and Hollywood Shuffle.